Banana nut bread is a staple in almost every household.

 You should only feed your dog banana nut bread containing only the safe nuts like roasted cashews or peanuts to prevent poisoning.

-Avoid nuts like macadamia, pistachio, pecans, almonds, or black walnuts, as they may lead to acute pancreatitis or death.
+Avoid nuts like macadamia, pistachio, pecans, almonds, or black

 For dogs, bread, including banana nut bread, has no nutritional value.